-The creators of Super TIME Force and Superbrothers Sword & Sworcery unveiled their next adventure, Below, at E3 2013.
-Below is a project that's been brewing for years and now destined for Microsoft's Xbox One.
+The creators of Super TIME Force and Superbrothers: Sword & Sworcery EP unveiled their next adventure, Below, at E3 2013.
+Below is a project that's been brewing for years and is now destined for Microsoft's Xbox One.

 Below harkens back to "roguelikes of yore," its creators say, noting its use of intense challenge, permadeath and randomly generated environments.

 Capy Games' journey into the next generation may share qualities with graphically simple, maddeningly tough roguelikes.
 It may also draw comparisons to the likes of tough-as-hell games Spelunky and Dark Souls.
 But Capy is careful about how it describes Below.